-If you’ve written an in-depth article on your blog that’s relevant to your guest post, you can link to it on your author profile or reference it in the post.
-Since your goal is to persuade visitors to subscribe to your list, there is no need to link to your home page if it’s not optimized for visitors.
+If you’ve written an in-depth article on your blog that’s relevant to your guest post, you can link to it in your author profile or reference it in the post.
+Since your goal is to persuade visitors to subscribe to your list, there is no need to link to your home page, if it’s not optimized for visitors.

 Guest visitors will benefit most from a landing page with an opt-in form and high-quality content.
 An example is Okdork, owned by Noah Kagan.

-And here’s the landing page visitors are directed to from Danny’s guest post:
+And, here’s the landing page that visitors are directed to from Danny’s guest post:

 10. Persuade Using Multimedia Long-Form Content

-Multimedia content marketing caters to the preferences of every user, no matter what that preference may be (e.g., video, article, audio, ebook, online course).
+Multimedia content marketing caters to the preferences of every user, no matter what that preference may be (e.g., video, article, audio, ebook or online course).

-It’s not a shortcut to acquiring thousands of customers, but the more long-form multimedia content you create for your business, the more impressive your results will be.
+It’s not a shortcut to acquiring thousands of customers.
+But, the more long-form, multimedia content that you create for your business, the more impressive your results will be.

 “Good enough” content – whether it takes the form of blog posts, articles or videos – is no longer sufficient to help you dominate your niche.
 There’s just too much “good enough” content out there.
 You have to go beyond good-enough – you have to make your content great.